ma-ji/amgps/_pages/assignments.md

 Prepare a 10-minute presentation of your replication plan.
 In the presentation, I expect you will discuss, but are not limited to, the following items:

-1. Overview of your original study.
+1. Overview of the original study.
 2. Where you will spend most of your time and why.
 3. The design of your replication.
 4. Expected results.